wanjo-tech/vm2/README.md

 # Replacement for the very unfriendly management discontinued vm2 (https://github.com/patriksimek/vm2/issues/533)

-I've tried to send them the replacement solution for the vulnerable of constructor.constructor issue.
+I've tried to send them the replacement solution (at lease a very peaceful discussion) for the vulnerable of constructor.constructor issue.

 But their really bad manner just pissing me off.

 Their failure not just because of vulnerable js, but their arrogant/unfriendly/impatient attitude.

 I post the hide-and-seek solution here for your referece here.
 Wish you a good day.
+Challenge still accepted.

 The plan is simple, hide before call and recover when done.
 Might be dirty but it is useful when sandbox still needed for projects.